 - All other sections terminated with roller-crimper

-- Same variety of broccoli transplanted in all sections using the mechanical transplanter with no-till attachment.
+- Same variety of broccoli was transplanted in all sections by hand.
 Spacing at 2 rows, 12 inches.

 - 2 lines of drip tape laid per bed.